There are many reasons not to pay.

 The latter reason would indicate that the payer has the upper hand but it is up to them to account for their counter-claim with the supply of supportive evidence of delay, caused by the failure to complete, and for any additional costs of completing the job.

 In our nine years of trading we have successfully challenged and defeated spurious claims showing, in several cases, the production of fraudulent paperwork in an attempt to escape liability.

+Customer not paying for building work?
 The customer is not always right!